Dennehy95/Wheres-The-Game/README.md

 # WherestheGame

-App I am creating as part of a ollege final year project.
-Using Phonegap,
+App I am creating as part of a college final year project.
+Using Phonegap, JQuery mobile and other stuff.